At a Glance

 ✨Prepare for Common Questions

 Anticipate questions that may be asked during the interview, such as your approach to supporting students in need or how you handle sensitive situations.
-Practising your responses will help you feel more confident and articulate.
+Practising your responses will help you feel more confident.

 ✨Showcase Your Empathy

 As a Welfare Advisor, empathy is crucial.
-Be prepared to share examples from your past experiences where you've successfully supported individuals facing challenges.
-This will highlight your ability to connect with students on a personal level.
+Be prepared to share examples from your past experiences where you successfully supported individuals facing challenges.
+This will highlight your suitability for the role.

 ✨Ask Insightful Questions

-At the end of the interview, take the opportunity to ask thoughtful questions about the role, team dynamics, or the support services available.
+At the end of the interview, take the opportunity to ask thoughtful questions about the team, the campus culture, or specific challenges the role might face.
 This shows your genuine interest in the position and helps you assess if it's the right fit for you.